Jesa: Modern ancestor rituals

 Ancestor worship has significantly changed in recent years.
 These days it is common to hold ancestor rituals up to only two generations of ancestors, and in some cases, people only hold rituals for their dead parents.
 In addition, more people are holding rituals in the evening, not after midnight.
 People can also perform ancestor rituals in a younger son's house.

 Today, in most Korean families, ancestor rituals still remain an important part of their culture and they are faithfully observed.
 These ancestor rituals, in spite of revised form, continue to play an important part in modern Korean society, which testifies to their inherent importance in the lives of Koreans.

 Heotjesatbap

-In Andong during the Joseon Dynasty, it was common for jesa foods to be eaten rather than used in the ceremony.
-Such meals were called heotjesatbap or "fake jesa food."
-The most common dish was a special type of bibimbap mixed with soy sauce (ganjang) instead of the more commonly used hot pepper paste gochujang.
-They were a common late-night snack for yangban scholars known as Seonbi, and many restaurants in Andong still serve heotjesatbap today.
+In Andong during the Joseon period, it was common for jesa foods to be eaten rather than used in the ceremony.
+Such meals were called heotjesatbap (lit. "fake jesa food").
+The most common dish was a special type of bibimbap mixed with soy sauce instead of the more commonly used hot pepper paste gochujang.
+They were a common late-night snack for yangban scholars known as seonbi, and many restaurants in Andong still serve heotjesatbap today.